-7g.
+6g.
 System Selection

 Due to the dominance of heavy-textured soils in the Carlisle River locality, conventional absorption trenches and beds are not likely to be feasible and are discouraged.
 Appendix A of the EPA Code of Practice (2013) prohibits LPED systems on Category 5 and 6 soils (medium to heavy clays).
-The System Sizing Tables (below) indicate which systems are likely to be the most appropriate for the locality.